youngerous/pytorch-nlp-wandb-hydra-template/README.md

 # PyTorch NLP Template with Hydra & WandB 🔥

+> Seems too complex to simply implement your research idea?
+Then how about [this template with pytorch-lightning](https://github.com/youngerous/pytorch-lightning-nlp-template)?

 PyTorch template for easy use! (actually, for my own😉)
 - This template especially focuses on **BERT-based NLP tasks**, but it can also be customized to any tasks.
 - This template supports **distributed-data-parallel(ddp)** and **automatic-mixed-precision(amp)** training.